jedforrest/BondGraphs.jl/docs/src/gettingstarted.md

 Available component types are defined in the `DEFAULT_LIBRARY`.

 ```@example simple_circuit
-keys(BondGraphs.DEFAULT_LIBRARY)
+print(keys(BondGraphs.DEFAULT_LIBRARY))
 ```

 We next create a resistor 'R'-component and an `EqualEffort` node which represents Kirchoff's Voltage Law.
+In bond graph terminology, 0-Junctions are `EqualEffort` nodes, and 1-Junctions are `EqualFlow` nodes.

 ```@example simple_circuit
 R = Component(:R)